bartbutenaers/node-red-contrib-sse-client/README.md

 ![Communication](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-sse-client/master/images/sse_communication.png)

-This SSE client node sends a single http request to the SSE server, and subscribes for one or more ***events*** at the server.
-As soon as one of those events occur at the SSE server, the server will send the data of the event to this client.
+This SSE client node sends a single http request to the SSE server, and subscribes for all ***events*** at the server.
+As soon as an event occurs at the SSE server, the server will send the data of the event to this client.
 This way data streaming is accomplished...

 The example flow below is based on this [demo SSE stream](https://proxy.streamdata.io/http://stockmarket.streamdata.io/prices/).
-By opening the stream with a browser (e.g. Chrome), the content of the stream will be displayed:
+By opening the stream with a browser (e.g. Chrome), the content of the stream can be displayed:

 ```
 id:2c6e7f72-3c15-4f6d-b2dc-927611d60a28